tHE-tIP-Studios/GDC_Arcade-Game/README.md

 # Player Control  Scheme

 WARNING!

-'There are no diagonals, just 4 directions'
+`There are no diagonals, just 4 directions`

 ## P1